edomt/edomt.github.io/about.md

 ## 💁🏻‍♂️ What I do

 I'm the head of data at [Our World in Data](https://ourworldindata.org) (OWID), a scientific online publication that focuses on large global problems such as poverty, disease, hunger, climate change, war, existential risks, and inequality.
-Our goal is to make the knowledge on these big problems accessible and understandable.
+Our goal is to make the research and data on these big problems accessible and understandable.
+Find out more [about OWID](https://ourworldindata.org/about) and [our mission](https://ourworldindata.org/problems-and-progress).

 I also teach statistics, programming, and machine learning at [EDHEC](https://online.edhec.edu/en/online-programmes/msc-in-data-management-business-analytics/), and I'm a member of the [effective altruism](https://80000hours.org/2021/10/effective-altruism-in-a-nutshell) community.

-[Find out more about OWID](https://ourworldindata.org/about) and [our mission](https://ourworldindata.org/problems-and-progress) to publish data to make progress against the world’s largest problems.
-For a more factual overview, you can also read [OWID's page on Wikipedia](https://en.wikipedia.org/wiki/Our_World_in_Data).

 [This 45-minute conversation between Ivan Stegic and me on the TEN7 podcast](https://ten7.com/podcast/episode/edouard-mathieu-open-data-approach-solving-worlds-problems) is a very good overview of my background, the work of our team at OWID, and the principles we follow to make research and data more understandable and accessible.